kadmil/stETH-wstETH-Integration-paper/README.md

 ## Derivatives

-The derivatives sector is extremely vast and can expand to all types of subsectors.
-For this reason, specific details may have slight discrepancies for each derivatives platform since each of them have their own unique intricacies.
-The examples below illustrate an idea of possible use cases of stETH.
-Keep in mind that these are currently only hypothetical ideas, and quite possibly some ideas are incompatible.

 Synthetic-issuing protocols may allow stETH to be used as collateral to mint synths, similar to how lending protocols function.
 In this case, users will mint a synthetic asset that can be used/traded to track the performance of another asset that can even be unrelated to DeFi assets (eg. Gold, Silver, TSLA).
 Since synthetics have infinite liquidity, synthetic ETH can be pooled with stETH to allow for low slippage trades between the two assets.
 Synthetic swaps would allow for cross-asset trades between stETH to any supported synthetic asset.

 Insurance is another derivative.
 Although stETH may not have a use case for insurance, insurance can be bought to insure against any smart contract errors or validator slashings.
 Unslashed Finance recently partnered with Lido to insure against a 5% validator slashing.
 Future partnerships with other insurance protocols can further mitigate risks any stakers may have.